Ada-Developers-Academy/core-unit-1/while-loops/problem-set-while-loops.md

 ##### !question

 Let's implement a function called `sidewinder`.
+This function is responsible for finding the _index_ in a list that has the value `0` by following the imaginary "sidewinder algorithm."

+In order to find the correct index, the function:
+  - Takes a parameter `number_list` which is a list of "next" indices to visit
+  - The function always starts at index `0`
-It will take a parameter `number_list` which contains a list of the _next_ index in the list to visit.
-Starting from position `0`, we will look in the current position, get the value stored there, and use it as the _next_ position to visit.
-We will continue doing this until we find a value of `0`, which means we have found the end of the index chain.
-Then we'll return the position where we found the `0`.
+  - The function will look in the current position, get the value stored there.
+Then, it will use that value as the _next_ position to visit

+The function continues doing this until we find a value of `0`, which means we have found the end of the index chain.
+Then we'll return the _position_ (index) where we found the `0`.

 For example, if we received `[2, 0, 1]` as our `number_list`, starting from position `0` we find a `2`.
 We look in position `2` and find a `1`.
 So we look in position `1` and find `0`. `0` marks the end of the chain, so we return `1`, the position we just looked in.